 Doogee's S90 and S90 Pro are some of the most interesting rugged phones on the market today, though they have recently been updated with the £339 Doogee S95 Pro (above), which boasts a 48Mp triple-lens camera, 5150mAh battery and a Helio P90 processor.

-The older S90 matches the Ulefone Armor 6 below on durability and core specs, but adds into the mix a modular design that lets you clip on accessories including an extra battery pack, a night-vision camera, a walkie-talkie and a gamepad.
+The older S90 matches the previous-gen now-discontinued Ulefone Armor 6 on durability and core specs, but adds into the mix a modular design that lets you clip on accessories including an extra battery pack, a night-vision camera, a walkie-talkie and a gamepad.

 If you want these mods you'll need to be careful which version of the Doogee S90 or S95 you purchase.
 You can buy the phone on its own, for example, or get the S90 Super Bundle for £399.99.
 The latter looks to include all the mods, although our review sample did not come with the gamepad, so double-check to be sure.